SnpM/streamlit-scroll-navigation/README.md

 - `navbarButtonHover`: Style for hovered buttons.
 Sets the background colors and font weight.
 - `navigationBarBase`: Core styling for the navigation bar container, setting background, padding, and flexbox layout.
 - `navigationBarHorizontal` & `navigationBarVertical`: Orientation-specific properties for the navigation bar.
+- `anchorEmphasis`: Style for emphasizing the anchor after a delay.
+Scales up the element slightly for visual emphasis.

 ## Contributions